Barren Jack Creek Water Supply Dam

-Barren Jack Creek Water Supply Dam is a heritage-listed dam at Burrinjuck, Yass Valley Shire, New South Wales, Australia.
+Barren Jack Creek Water Supply Dam is a heritage-listed dam at Burrinjuck, in the Southern Tablelands region of New South Wales, Australia.
 It was built in 1908 by the New South Wales Department of Public Works.
 The property is owned by Department of Planning and Infrastructure (State Government).
 It was added to the New South Wales State Heritage Register on 2 April 1999.